8 Eclectic Interior Design Ideas (With Pictures)

-9. Bright and Cheerful
+7. Bright and Cheerful by curbed

 In contrast to the previous example of simple yet eclectic, we get this one—the perfect example of there being no right way to do eclectic.
 This room gives us an explosion of color and texture to satisfy the creative flair inside of us.
 The neat thing about using so much greenery in the design is that you can really change up the feel of the room simply by switching out the type of plants on display.

-11. Creating Texture and Depth
+8. Creating Texture and Depth by house and garden

 This next one demonstrates that you don’t need crazy colors and patterns to add texture and depth to a room.
 Even with the walls and the faux fireplace all painted a single color, there is depth to the design.